 By the time all five of my classes had submitted their final exams, I had a pile of assorted memorabilia so large that it repeatedly toppled over as I entered their grades in the afternoons.
 Their souvenirs varied from paper turtles to drawings of my stuffed hamster to acrostic poems of my name (though, for anyone who cares, it isn’t spelled “B-R-A-I-N”).
 Some students took the time to write me heartfelt letters, which, of course, were the most meaningful to me.
 But their contents were so surprising that I have needed to reread them several times to process them.
-They have made me wistful and nostalgic and, most importantly, really confused.
+They have made me wistful and nostalgic and, surprisingly, rather confused.

 But some of the most powerful letters came from the students that weren’t my favorites.
 One boy, who sometimes seemed to go out of his way to antagonize me, will have to repeat seventh grade after failing to earn any of the requisite credits for promotion this year.
 When he arrived to my class each day tardy, he promptly plopped his head on his desk and slept.
 But I wouldn’t have it.
 Several times throughout the year, I pulled him outside and looked him in his grotesquely yellow eyes — surely the result of malnourishment or the lack of sleep that comes with needing to care for his four younger siblings — and told him that I expected more from him.
 Sadly, these rousing conversations proved to be only temporary solutions, and whatever gusto he had gathered one day always disappeared the next.
 But instead of putting his head down after completing his final, he wrote, “You never let me down, [even] when I let you down.”
 His letter became too painful to read as he apologized for all the “bad moods” he had caused me.
 I glowered knowing I couldn’t respond.
-No, I was never angry with you; I was (and still am) angry with the whole set of societal dominoes that forced you into this predicament, and the fact that you have misconstrued that frustration as ad hominem means that I have, in fact, let you down.
+No, I was never angry with you; I was (and still am) angry with the contraption of societal dominoes that forced you into this predicament, and the fact that you have misconstrued that frustration as ad hominem means that I have, in fact, let you down.

 Conferences like these were commonplace, and I have told all my students at some point that I believe in them, even when some situations seem less hopeful than others.
 Yet, as these letters helped me see, each interaction with my students, no matter how seemingly insignificant, was important.